 Bring A Protective Mask

-As we approach summer, many travelers will think it’s ok to forgo wearing a protective mask on their trip.
+As we approach summer, many travelers will think it’s ok to forgo wearing a protective mask (antiviral mask) on their trip.
 On the contrary, despite what many people think, face coverings are highly effective in reducing the risk of contracting the coronavirus.
 Moreover, face coverings can also help prevent a wide scale resurge of the pandemic this fall.
 It may not seem popular and it may seem “so last month”.
 But protective mask coverings should be worn on your trip, particularly in public places.
 As it is, protective masks may be required for entry in some businesses.

 Related: Cool Summer Getaways